Apprentices

 What qualifications do you need?

-To be eligible for our Laboratory Analyst Apprenticeship program, you will need:
+To be eligible for our electro-mechanical technician apprenticeship program, you will need:

-• High school chemistry or biology (GPA 2.5 or above in each case)
+• High school Algebra and Geometry or 2 units equivalent of academic math (GPA 2.5 or above in each case)

-• Less than 2 year’s industry related work experience
+• Less than 2 years of related work experience since graduating from high school

 Click here and search #ApprenticeUS to view all open Apprentice positions.